wxt-dev/wxt/docs/guide/extension-apis/storage.md

 // ]
 ```

 The `getItems` function can handle both storage items and direct keys.
-When using storage items, it returns an object with the item keys as properties.
-When using direct keys, it returns an array of key-value pairs.
+It returns an array of key-value pairs.

 #### Getting Metadata of Multiple Storage Items